dharshan-kumar-ks/SplitwiseApplication/README.md

-# Replica of SplitwiseApplication Application
+# Replica of Splitwise Application

 ## 🎭 About the Project
 A simplified clone of the Splitwise application built using **Spring Boot**.
 This project aims to replicate the core functionality of Splitwise, allowing users to track, split, and manage expenses among friends or groups.